 Both perimenopause and menopause have the potential of giving you sleep disorders.
 Also called the menopause transition, perimenopause has the potential of causing sleep disorders in women.
 These disorders include sleep apnea, restless leg syndrome and insomnia.

 Women can’t avoid these physiological factors, especially matters relating to their hormones.
 However, they can adjust their lifestyle habits and sleep environment to support their quest for quality sleep.
 One of the factors to consider is the comfortability of their beddings.
 This could be investing in double duvets from SleepSeeker, perhaps even some new pillows as well to increase comfort levels.

-Having a mattress that is comfortable for your sleep is very important as it is what you will lie on for the next 7-8 hours.
+Also, having a mattress that is comfortable for your sleep is very important as it is what you will lie on for the next 7-8 hours.
 I would recommend the Casper mattress if in search of comfort.
 Casper mattress reviews shade more light on their usefulness and importance.
 Try one and you won’t have to regret later.